csauvage/swiftenv/README.md

-# swiftenv
+# SwiftEnv
-Make environment variable great again.
+Now a swifty way to handle environment variable in Swift.